Chobea/NV-analysis/README.md

 # NV-analysis
-Use a Table of Contents jupyter notebook extantion for navigation.
+Use a Table of Contents jupyter notebook extension for navigation.